How to buy Qualcomm (QCOM) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 QUALCOMM Incorporated is a semiconductors business with stocks listed in the US.
 Qualcomm shares (QCOM) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$134.34 – a decrease of 0.15% over the previous week.
+Its last market close was US$131.62 – an increase of 1.09% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Qualcomm